mmali02/senior_project/README.md

 ## Resources used:

-“How to Create Python Django Website in Pycharm.”
-YouTube, Uploaded by Techlearners By Neeraj Saxena, 5 August 2022, www.youtube.com/watch?v=4XYsODaQ6Ok.
+“How to Create Python Django Website in Pycharm.” _YouTube_, Uploaded by Techlearners By Neeraj Saxena, 5 August 2022, www.youtube.com/watch?v=4XYsODaQ6Ok.